WWE News: Shawn Michaels Reveals What Will Convince Him To Return To WWE

 Now that he’s promoting his new film The Resurrection of Gavin Stone, which premieres today, Shawn Michaels is very much in the public eye once again, and was just recently on Monday Night RAW to hype up the film and find himself in the middle of the Rusev and Lana vs. Enzo Amore and Big Cass feud.
 But as he told Fox News in an interview this week, he’s “learned to ignore the pressure” he gets when people ask him if he wants to return to in-ring action for WWE.

-Michaels also reiterated the reasons why he had retired as a wrestler in 2010, at a time when his son was 10 and his daughter was five – he wanted to spend time with his family as his kids grow up, and could never bring back the time he missed with his children because of his duties as an active WWE Superstar.
+Michaels also reiterated the reasons why he had retired as a wrestler in 2010, at a time when his son was 10 and his daughter was 5 – he wanted to spend time with his family as his kids grow up, and could never bring back the time he missed with his children because of his duties as an active WWE Superstar.

 “I learned very early that you don’t get time back.
 I’d miss my children growing up so that’s the reason I retired.”

 But as the expression goes in WWE, anything can happen.
-Last year, fans got to see Bill Goldberg return to the company after an acrimonious split and 12 years away from the WWE ring, and there are many other examples of surprising and/or remarkable to the ring, including Shawn Michaels’ own return to WWE in 2002 after he was sidelined for years with injuries.
+Last year, fans got to see Bill Goldberg return to the company after an acrimonious split and 12 years away from the WWE ring, and there are many other examples of surprising and/or remarkable returns to the ring, including Shawn Michaels’ own return to WWE in 2002 after he was sidelined for years with injuries.
 And if there’s something that would push Shawn to “tune up the band” for his Sweet Chin Music finisher once again, it may be something extreme that would force him to earn a living in the one thing he proved to be truly gifted at.

 “No, I don’t want to go back and wrestle again…But some big bubble could break and I might need money like everybody else.
 It’s wrestle or bag groceries – (that’s) all I’m qualified to do.”